 Nothing screams fall like a corn maze!
 Check out these ones in the Bay Area:

-- Three Nunns Farm: This farm has 2 different corn mazes, as well as tractor rides, a pumpkin patch, a farm stand, and more.
+- Three Nunns Farm: This farm has two different corn mazes, as well as tractor rides, a pumpkin patch, a farm stand, and more.

 - Cool Patch Pumpkins: Cool Patch is worth the drive for its enormous world record-holding corn maze!
-The maze is unique each and every year, and this year the design pays tribute to the US Military.
+The maze is unique every year, and this year, the design honors farmers’ hard work.

 Do you know about the spirits that haunt our historic city?
 Consider taking a tour this month to get in touch with SF’s spooky side: